 Prior to being added to the High Risk List, GAO and BOP leadership met on these issues, and the Director of the Bureau of Prisons expressed her commitment to bring sustained attention to resolving this area.

-- Resource management.
-There have been a number of concerns about BOP’s ability to fully staff its institutions, the effects of staffing shortfalls, and the mental health of corrections staff.
-To help address these concerns, BOP should implement a reliable method for calculating staffing levels and develop a method to routinely collect and evaluate employee feedback.
+- There have been a number of concerns about BOP’s ability to fully staff its institutions, the effects of staffing shortfalls, and the mental health of corrections staff.
+To help address these concerns, BOP should implement a reliable method for calculating staffing levels and routinely collect and evaluate employee feedback.

-- Drug treatment.
-In FY 2019, BOP began treating inmates with opioid use disorder via a new medication-assisted treatment program.
+- In FY 2019, BOP began using a new medication-assisted treatment program to treat inmates with opioid use disorder.
 It estimated that this program would cost $76.2 million.
-The agency is expanding this program, but hasn’t documented how it will gauge the additional agency personnel needed, how it plans to recruit and onboard them, or when the expansion will be completed.
+The agency is expanding this program, but hasn’t documented how it will gauge all of the additional agency personnel needed to operate it.